ScripterKSG/ScripterKSG/README.md

-### Aspiring Data Scientist
+### Upcoming System Admin

+- ⚡ Learning C# and automation, curious about VMware
-- 🔭 Practicing SQL through Leetcode, data science through Kaggle competitions.
+- 🔭 Practicing SQL through Leetcode, data science through Kaggle competitions./
 - 🌱 Always reviewing and learning about bayesian statistics and machine learning models.
-Looking to learn data engineering.
 - 👯 Main interests are classical regression and classification model families, large language models / transformers, data visualization, and ethical use of data.
 <!--
 **ScripterKSG/ScripterKSG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.